-And of that 21% that is commercial forest, less than half of one per cent (0.2%) is actually harvested for lumber and pulp and paper products.1 Packaging represents a tiny fraction of this because most paper packaging made in Canada is recycled content (average 76%), or sawdust and woodchips left over from logging operations.
+And of that 21% that is commercial forest, less than half of one per cent (0.2%) is actually harvested for lumber and pulp and paper products.
+Packaging represents a tiny fraction of this because most paper packaging made in Canada is recycled content (average 76%), or sawdust and woodchips left over from logging operations, the timber being used to build such things as homes and hospitals.
 Just over 10% of the average package is harvested directly from freshly-cut trees.2